Cinnamon and Kale

 Date and Oat Slice

-Slightly sticky, slightly chewy, date and oat slice is the perfect guilt free treat to enjoy with an afternoon cuppa.
-Naturally sweetened with dates and a little honey, the recipe is very easy to make, with just 4 ingredients.
+Slightly sticky, slightly chewy, this date and oat slice recipe is the perfect guilt-free treat to enjoy with an afternoon cuppa.
+Naturally sweetened with dates and a little honey, healthy date slice is very easy to make, with just 4 ingredients.

 Date and oat slice

 • Perfect for date lovers!
-It's moist, delicious and totally moreish.
+Date and oat slice is moist, delicious and totally moreish.

 • Satisfying.
 Both oats and dates are high in fibre, which means these date slices will keep you feeling fuller, and help to stabilise your blood sugar.

 • Healthy.
-Date and oat slice isn't loaded with refined sugar.
+Date and oat slice is low in refined sugar.
 Dates are naturally sweet, and just a little honey is needed to make these healthy sweet treats.

 • Gluten free.
 Date and oat slices are flourless, so if you use certified oats, they'll be gluten free.

 • Easy to make.
-The recipe is ready in 35 minutes, and has just 4 everyday ingredients.
+These date oat bars are ready in 35 minutes and have just 4 everyday ingredients.

 Ingredients